Muizzahmed786/cryptonite_taskphase_Muizz/Pondering Paths/position thyself.md

 pwn.college{4anC42N9giILTMpfoxONTPFewJS.dZDN1QDLwMjN0czW}
 ```
 this is how i solved it.
-first we use the cd command to navigate directories.
-Then use the ls command to list the directory files.
+first we use the `cd` command to navigate directories.
+Then use the `ls` command to list the directory files.
+Initially it shows that we are not in the given directory. if we execute the smae commands again, we will get the flag.